snowplow-archive/snowplow.github.com/_posts/2016-02-16-rj-metrics-case-study-measuring-content-engagement-with-snowplow-event-tracking.md

 ## How we used Snowplow

-Once we had our Snowplow analysis set up and piping data into Amazon Redshift, we were able to use Mode to query the data directly, and visualize those query results.
+Once we had our Snowplow analysis set up and piping data into Amazon Redshift, we were able to use [Mode][mode-analytics] to query the data directly, and visualize those query results.

 {% highlight psql %}
 WITH events AS (